-Buyer incentivesMany developers offer incentives or freebies to tempt buyers, including having your stamp duty or legal fees paid.
+Buyer incentivesMany developers offer incentives or freebies to tempt buyers, including having your stamp duty or moving costs paid.
 Lenders will take these incentives into account when considering how much to lend you.

 They may reduce the amount you can borrow if the incentive is worth a significant amount, for example more than 5% of the value of the property.
 This could affect the mortgage rates you’re eligible for if it has an impact on your loan-to-to value, or how much you’re borrowing in relation to how much the property is worth.

 Again, a broker will be able to advise on the potential impact of buyer incentives on your mortgage.

 Once you’ve submitted an offerTo reserve a plot for your new build home, you’ll need to put down a reservation fee deposit.
 Some developers work to tight timescales, so you may only have 28 days from the point you pay your deposit to exchange contracts, which means you’ll need to apply for your mortgage as quickly as possible.

 Arranging a mortgage at short notice can be a challenge for mortgage lenders, which is where our knowledge and relationships with them can help.
 We have access to new build priority help desks with mortgage lenders which enables us to process your mortgage application quickly, and reduce the normal timeframe for getting an offer.
 We’ll communicate and work closely with all parties, including the developer and solicitors.

 The new build buying process – at a glance• Step 1 – Contact L&C to see how much you can borrow and which deals you might be eligible for.